kumarshantanu/bitumen/README.md

 # springer

+A simple Java library (no XML, no annotations) to provide
+* Dependency Injection (DI)
+* JDBC access
-Java JDBC library to emulate key-value store over JDBC backed database.
-Designed for Java 8 and beyond, compatible with Java 6 and upward.
+* Key-value store over JDBC backed database

+Designed for Java 8 and beyond, compatible with Java 6 and above.

 ## Usage